Affiliate Disclosure: All links pay commissionReading Time: 39 minutes

 Alternatives to STRYD

-I’ve just mentioned that there are other technologes out there (with more to come).
+I’ve just mentioned that there are other technologies out there (with more to come).

-Also in Q4.2018 Polar announced their own Power Calculations from the WRIST on the Vantage V. Both Vantage V & M still support STRYD.
+Also in Q4.2018 Polar announced their own Power Calculations from the WRIST on the Vantage V and Vantage V2.
+Both Vantage V, M, V2 and Grit X still natively support STRYD.

 Garmin announced ‘Garmin Running Power‘ formally in Q4.2017.
 I don’t see this ever being a viable alternative to STRYD as a ‘pro’ training tool.
 The Garmin power figures are partly derived from GPS pace and are thus highly variable.
 You could use a footpod to improve accuracy but then what is the most accurate footpod?
 A: STRYD.
 Go figure.

 There are alternatives for looking at your running form including stats and feedback from Runscribe Plus, LUMO Body, Garmin’s HRM-RUN, SHFT, Runteq’s ZOI and others.
-Indeed SHFT (reviewed here) also produces power but only within the confines of their app.
+WatchOS users might also consider Power2Run .

-These two tables list the headline differences between 3 of the 4 major Running Power players.
-As you can see STRYD and RunScribe will work on most of your existing watches.
+These two tables list the headline differences between the 4 major Running Power players.
+As you can see STRYD will work on most of your existing watches.
+I need to add the Apple Watch to this and Zone Lock support (Stryd doesn’t do this) and maybe even mention Coros on-wrist power too.

 Adding in Polar’s own power calculations, this table compares the pros and cons of the 4 major running with power solutions.
 Overall STRYD probably wins if you ignore cost but you might have a specific need or preference for one of the other solutions.